w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students what to do when using complex terms.
-Assess how students recall approaches for dealing with complex termsd.
+Assess how students recall approaches for dealing with complex terms.
 * Practical &mdash; Give students a piece of text containing abbreviations and acronyms and ask them to provide the extended form for each.
 Assess how students provide the extended form for abbreviations and acronyms.

 {% include excol.html type="end" %}